fergiemcdowall/search-index/README.md

 You can also generate search indexes and easily share them- you could for example make an index available on bittorrent, or you could push an index out to a browser.
 It is really easy to move indexes around, and create decentralised search engines.

 `search-index` uses LevelDB as a backend via the [LevelUp](https://github.com/Level/levelup) interface.
-These days, LevelDB-ish databases are installed pretty much everywhere, which is why `search-index` is so portable.
+These days, LevelDB-ish databases are installed pretty much everywhere, so `search-index` is really portable.

 Find out how to use the `search-index` module here: